EstherMusau/Opinion_mining_and_analysis_of_sentiment_twitter_based/README.md

 # Opinion Mining and Analysis of Sentiment on Twitter
-This repository contains code and resources for performing opinion mining and sentiment analysis on tweets using Python and Natural Language Processing (NLP) techniques.
+This repository contains code and resources for performing opinion mining and sentiment analysis on tweets using Python and Natural Language Processing (NLP) techniques and of course streamlit.

 ## Table of Contents
 - [Requirements](https://github.com/Briankim254/Opinion_mining_and_analysis_of_sentiment_twitter_based/new/master?readme=1#requirements)